RaminHAL9001/haskell-exercises/README.md

 We will begin by creating a naive parser, then iteratively upgrade our program.
-After each iteration our program will begin to take the form of a more proper and eloquent Haskell parser.
-By "eloquent" I mean we will use more advanced concepts (e.g. Monads and Applicative Functors) to make our program much shorter, and therefore easier to change and improve.
+After each iteration our program will begin to take the form of a more proper and elegant Haskell parser.
+By "elegant" I mean we will use more advanced concepts (e.g. Monads and Applicative Functors) to make our program much shorter, and therefore easier to change and improve.

-My hope is that students following these exercises will be able to understand the advanced concepts works "under the hood," because we will (hopefully) understand how the eloquent code is equivalent to the more simplistic, naive code.
+My hope is that students following these exercises will be able to understand the advanced concepts works "under the hood," because we will (hopefully) understand how the elegant code is equivalent to the more simplistic, naive code.

 This document provides no instruction, rather students are expected to